 For surfers who predominantly frequent cold water surf destinations and waves, getting into a t-shirt or a rash vest can be a bit of a shock for your ribs.

 Where you previously had 3mm or 5mm of neoprene you now have 1mm of protection at most.
-This often happens to surfers from cold water destinations who venture to the tropics for surf trips and boat charters, a few sessions and you’ll start to notice less pain, hell if the waves are good enough you might not notice at all.
+This often happens to surfers from cold water destinations who venture to the tropics for surf trips and boat charters.
+After a few sessions, you’ll start to notice less pain, hell if the waves are good enough you might not notice at all.

 You’re very slim

 The slimmer you are the more your ribs will protrude from your chest while you lay down on your surfboard.
 This can lead to sore ribs, particularly when you’re not wearing a wetsuit, either start chowing down more food for a new blubbery layer or read on for some tips to stop the rib abuse.